GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 | 1 | 20180312172359808_create_table_chirps.jl |
 +---+------------------------------------------+
 ```
 As expected, the migration is `DOWN`.
-We need to write the code for `up()` and `down()` and then run the migration.
-All the migrations files are stored within the `db/migrations` folder.
-Let's edit our migration (your migration will have a different name, because of the different timestamp):
+We need to write the code for the `up()` and `down()` functions and then run UP the migration.
+All the migrations files are stored within the `db/migrations/` folder.
+Let's edit our migration (remember, your migration will have a different name, because of the different timestamp):
 ```julia
 genie> edit("db/migrations/20180312172359808_create_table_chirps.jl")
 ```

-You will see that the file already comes filled up with some sensible defaults.
-It's to early to understand all the details of our app, so let's not overthink it.
+You will see that the file already comes pre-filled with some sensible defaults.
+The migrations API exposes a readable DSL for creating and altering databases tables.
+???
+.
 But for sure, our chirps need to have a content, some text.
 And a timestamp -- because we'll want to show them in a timeline.
 Make sure the `up()` function looks like this then save the file:
 ```julia
 function up()
   create_table(:chirps) do